Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 3: Synthetic Data

 \subsection{Methods}

-For simplicity, and to allow for a more precise control over the data properties, we limit our scope to the second order Markov Process as the underlying generative process, which can be expressed as a token-to-token transition matrix $T\in\mathbb{R}^{|\mathcal{V}|\times|\mathcal{V}|}$.
+For simplicity, and to allow for more precise control over the data properties, we limit our scope to the second order Markov Process as the underlying generative process, which can be expressed as a token-to-token transition matrix $T\in\mathbb{R}^{|\mathcal{V}|\times|\mathcal{V}|}$.
 Once the desired properties (see below) are specified, we optimize the matrix using the Adam optimizer (see \Cref{ch5:appendix:optimization} for details).
 We consider three properties that we hypothesize to affect the formation of \glspl{ih}: (1) local dependency, (2) categoriality, and (3) the shape of the marginal distribution.
 For (1) local dependency ($\pm\text{D}$), it is construed as: $+\text{D}$ iff $P(w_{t+1}|w_t)\space\ne\space P(w_{t+1})$.
-In other words, unless the random variable $W$ is i.i.d. at each position $t$, we consider this variable as $+$D. This simply means that a distribution is $+$D if a word affects what word comes next.
+In other words, unless the random variable $W$ is i.i.d. at each position $t$, we consider the distribution $+$D. This simply means that a distribution is $+$D if a word affects the next word.

 For (2) categoriality ($\pm\text{C}$), as \glspl{ih} have been shown to copy abstract patterns, such as semantic categories (e.g., color-object sequences; \citealp{olsson2022context}), we suspect that the presence of categories promotes the formation of \glspl{ih}.
 To make this property compatible with the optimization process, we define categoriality by inter-group and within-group similarity scores.
-We define the presence ($+\text{C}$) and absence ($-\text{C}$) of categoriality as having within-category similarity of 0.4 and 0.1, respectively.
+We define the presence ($+\text{C}$) and absence ($-\text{C}$) of categoriality as having within-category similarities of 0.4 and 0.1, respectively.
 Between-category similarity was always set to 0.1.
-See \Cref{appendix:sim-scores} for the details on similarity score calculation.
+We first assign $\frac{|\mathcal{V}|}{|\mathcal{C}|}$ tokens into each category $c\in \mathcal{C}$, thereby creating $|\mathcal{C}|$ groups with disjoint members.
+We then define inter-group similarity as the average cosine similarity between words (i.e., each of the $|\mathcal{V}|$ rows of the transition matrix $\mathcal{T} \in \mathbb{R}^{|\mathcal{V}|\times|\mathcal{V}|}$) from a given category $c$ and words from a different category $c'$:

+where $N$ is the number of such word pairs.
+Within-category similarity is likewise defined as the average similarity between all pairs of words that belong to the same category.
+If a distribution has a high within-category similarity but a lower across-category similarity, it means that categories exist in this distribution.

 Lastly, for (3) marginal token distribution shape, we consider 3 distribution shapes that are increasingly less uniform: Uniform, Gaussian, and Zipfian distributions.
 This is because natural language is uniquely characterized by a Zipfian distribution, an inverse power law that expresses the frequency of a given word as inversely correlated with its rank, and that it has been shown to affect the emergence of \gls{icl} capabilities (e.g., \citealp{chan2022data}).